-Control Description Horizontal scale Number of samples per unit of the x-axis.
+Control Description Horizontal scale Unt of the x-axis Number of samples per unit of the x-axis.
 By unit of the x-axis the space is meant between two vertical lines of the background grid.
 Buffer size Number of samples to acquire.
 When you open the option tab, after having dragged-in all the variables you want to watch, you can read a default number in this field, representing the maximum number of samples you can collect for each variable.
 You can therefore type a number which is less or equal to the default one.